sileod/tasksource/README.md

 ### tasksource-label-nli

-We also recast all classification tasks into entailment detection, to improve entailment-based zero-shot classification detection.
+We also recast all classification tasks into entailment detection, to improve entailment-based zero-shot classification detection:
 [🤗/zero-shot-label-nli](https://huggingface.co/datasets/tasksource/zero-shot-label-nli)

 ### Write and use custom preprocessings